As one of the most heavily incentivized states in the country, there’s never been a better time to go solar in Western New York.

 The solar incentives you qualify for may vary based on your location, income and other factors.
 Buffalo Solar Solutions can help you determine which ones you’re eligible to receive.

-New York State’s Energy Research and Development Authority (NYSERDA) provides a cash incentive currently paying $0.40 per watt for residential solar panels and $0.30-$0.40 per non-residential system.
-No end date has been verified, and NYSERDA funding is subject to change.
+New York State’s Energy Research and Development Authority (NYSERDA) provides a cash incentive currently paying $0.35 per watt for residential solar panels and $0.45 per watt for non-residential systems.
+(Rates as of June 17, 2018.
+No end date has been verified, and NYSERDA funding is subject to change.)

 Visit the NYSERDA Residential Megawatt Block Dashboard for real-time information on the status of blocks and current incentive levels by sector and region, including the total number of MW and the incentive assigned to the block, and the percentage of the block still available for applications.